Year 11 GCSE Exams – Key Information

 • Morning exams: Arrive at 9.00am for a 9.15am start

-• Afternoon exams: Lunch from 1.00pm then arrive at the venue by 1.15pm for a 1.30pm start
+• Afternoon exams: Arrive at 1.15pm for a 1.30pm start

 School phone rules remain in place during exams.
 Phones must not be seen or used around the school site and will be confiscated if they are.
+Please respect this rule after exams so that we can continue to have an orderly and focused school environment for the other year groups.

 • Your personal exam timetable is on EduLink in the Exams section